ChristianHinkle/MeddySDK_Meddyproject/README.md

 Provides the target: `MeddySDK::Meddyproject::Source` (interface library).

-Does it install: No, but it's a cool idea.
-We should try supporting this in the future.
-It would have to install all of the source files.
+Does it install: Yes, it's installed as the `Source` component.

 What it is: Holds all the private source files to compile.